ga4gh/va-spec/docs/source/modeling-foundations.rst

   Semantic Meaning of Study Results.

-  **Legend** Study Result Model, Example, and Meaning. **Left**: An abridged version of a Cohort Allele Frequency (CAF) Study Result data model, showing only attributes reporting the central claim it puts forth (attributes providing evidence and provenance information are omitted). **Center**: An example of a CAF Study Result instance. **Right**: Plain language meaning of structured data in the example.
+  **Legend** Semantics of a Cohort Allele Frequency Study Result. **Left**: An abridged version of a Cohort Allele Frequency (CAF) Study Result profile model, showing only attributes reporting the central claim it puts forth (attributes providing evidence and provenance information are omitted). **Center**: An example of a CAF Study Result instance. **Right**: Plain language meaning of structured data in the example.